ThomasTJdev/WMD/README.md

 ## Todo
 ### First priority
 * More modules
-* Interactive webinterface.
-Set settings and get results in the browser
+* ~~Interactive webinterface.
+Set settings and get results in the browser~~ <-- sniffhttp and apsniff done
 * Rename config.ini to config.ini.default to avoid overriding userspecific config file

 ### Various